Build Issues For Sites in Subdirectories

 - Open the advanced configuration for your preview environment and set the Working Directory to the value of your Mount Path, with your subdirectory appended to the end of it.

 View the build commands documentation for more information on how to update your build configuration.

-For example, if you have a Hugo site located in the subdirectory
+Let’s say you have a Hugo site in the subdirectory

-hugo/public.
-Your build commands settings for previews should then look something like this:
+Your build settings would then look something like this: